runwayml/learn/docs/tutorial_photosketch.md

 ## Summary

-This tutorial uses PhotoSketch to generate contour drawings from your camera input.
+In this tutorial, we used the PhotoSketch model to generate live contour drawings from your webcam stream and use those as inputs to draw on a web app.